Bonsai: Intentional and Personalized Social Media Feeds: Introduction

 In that context, language models (LMs) may change the rules of the game.
-Past work in HCI has explored various approaches to increase user agency—from reducing information overload~\cite{bernsteinEddiInteractiveTopicbased2010} and creating friction to prevent mindless scrolling~\cite{gruningDirectingSmartphoneUse2023,hinikerMyTimeDesigningEvaluating2016}, to helping users manually curate chronological feeds~\cite{liuUnderstandingDecentralizedSocial2025} or blocklists~\cite{jhaver2018online}.
-However, these solutions often require significant user effort or sacrifice the benefits of algorithmic curation entirely.
-Unlike traditional machine learning systems or these manual interventions, LMs can use natural language instructions and adapt to different contexts without task-specific retraining, large labeled datasets, or constant user maintenance~\cite{kojima2022large,wang2025end}.
-We hypothesize that these capabilities enable easy-to-use, intent-driven personalization.
-Instead of relying solely on engagement signals inferred from past behavior, recommender systems and feed algorithms can now incorporate direct user input about what they want to see.
-Further, these social media feeds allow more granular and transparent control, as prompts used by LMs directly specify what content gets sorted into the feed, and can be tweaked and adjusted.
+Unlike traditional machine learning systems or manual interventions, LMs can follow natural language instructions and adapt to different contexts without task-specific retraining, large labeled datasets, or constant user maintenance~\cite{kojima2022large,wang2025end}.
+These capabilities may enable easy-to-use, intent-driven personalization.
+Instead of relying on engagement signals inferred from past behavior, recommender systems and feed algorithms can now incorporate direct user input about what they want to see.
+They could do so at a level of specificity (e.g., tone, sources, trade-offs between relevance and serendipity) that would be cumbersome to encode as rules.
+Further, such feeds can offer more granular, legible control: prompts and configuration settings directly specify which content enters the feed and can be inspected, discussed, and iteratively refined.

-To investigate the feasibility and characteristics of intentional, personalized feeds, we introduce \System{}, a system designed to increase user agency by helping them create personalized feeds that respond to intentions communicated in transparent, natural language prompts.
+To investigate the feasibility and characteristics of intentional, personalized feeds, we adopt an exploratory, systems-based approach.
+Broadly, we ask: \emph{How do LM-mediated feed builders reshape how people author, experience, and sustain personalized social media feeds?} We investigate this overarching direction with \System{}, a system designed to increase user agency by helping them create personalized feeds that respond to intentions communicated in transparent, natural language prompts.
 We implemented \System{} for Bluesky, an open and decentralized social media platform, as illustrated in Fig.~\ref{fig:teaser}, and conducted a two-phased interview study ($n=15$) to understand how users design and experience intentional feeds.
 Given that \System{} explores a new design space, we evaluate it ``in a holistic fashion on the basis of what [the system] makes possible,'' focusing on ``how compelling, how richly painted, and how informed is [the system's] vision.'' \cite{wobbrock2012seven}.